 One of the pieces in El Museo del Oro

-Bogota was the biggest surprise of my trip to South America.
-The food; the culture; the people, were amazing and as I was only there for such a short time it has given me a real craving to go back.
+Colombia’s capital was the biggest surprise of my trip to South America.
+The culture, people and food in Bogota were amazing and as I was only there for such a short time it has given me a real craving to go back.
 I strongly urge you to visit Bogota, and to most definitely go on the graffiti tour, well worth it and a great introduction to Bogota, and to Colombia.
 If I had time, I would have loved to explore the rest of the country!

 By S. G. A. Martin